giovannigaspar/work-at-olist/README.md

 ## Testing

-With the app running, open another terminal and go the project dir and run the following command:
+With the app running, open another terminal, go to the project dir and run the following command:

     $ python3 src/tests.py